Nordic countries: Etymology and concept of the Nordic countries

 The term Nordic countries found mainstream use after the advent of Foreningen Norden.
-The term is derived indirectly from the local term Norden, used in the Scandinavian languages, which means 'The North(ern lands)'.
+The term is derived indirectly from the local term Norden, used in the North Germanic (Scandinavian) languages, which means 'The North(ern lands)'.
 Unlike the Nordic countries, the term Norden is in the singular.
 The demonym is nordbo, literally meaning 'northern dweller'.

 Similar or related regional terms include: